Mayor Island / Tūhua: History

-The island is considered special by Māori (the indigenous people of New Zealand) partly because of the presence of black obsidian, a volcanic glass created by the rapid cooling of silica-rich lava, prized as a cutting tool.
-The obsidian was called Tūhua by Māori, who called the island by the same name.
-Over 80% of obsidian excavated from Matakawau on Great Mercury Island had been sourced from Tūhua.
-Several pa sites are known on the island, the final of which was inhabited until 1901.

 Uses and recreation

+The island, since 2014 has been administered by the Tūhua Trust Board, and access is restricted.
+Since 1953 it has been a wildlife refuge.
 The area of the Bay of Plenty around the island is renowned for game fishing, with marlin, mako sharks, and swordfish all inhabiting the surrounding waters.
-Some of the island and the waters close to its shores, however, are now a small marine reserve.
+Since 1990 the island itself, has no longer been the base for big game fishing.
+Some of the waters close to the island, since 1993, are a small marine reserve.
 There are several tramping tracks around the island, and it is also popular with divers.
-Mayor Island today is a wildlife refuge.
 A small number of holiday houses are located in Opo Bay on the south coast of the island, along with a camp ground and a few rental cabins.
 The 2001 census showed a population of three, after zero in 1996 and 12 in 1991 (all figures randomised for privacy on a Base-3 system).
+There are no permanent residents presently but the island is usually occupied during the summer months.